 If the seller fails to perform any of his or her statutory obligations, the buyer has the option of voiding the Installment Land Contract transaction and is entitled to return of all payments made on the contract, with interest.
 Under most Installment Land Contracts, the buyer actually resides on the property which they are purchasing, when a buyer seeks a court’s declaration that the agreement is void, the seller will have an unjust enrichment counterclaim for the reasonable value of rent.
 This amount may or may not be equal to the installment payments.

 If the seller is still paying a mortgage on the property, the execution of the Installment Land Contract may trigger the acceleration of that mortgage debt.
 For instance, most deeds of trust state that “if any part of the property or an interest in the property is sold or transferred without the lender’s written consent, the lender may require immediate payment of all present or future sums due or to become due.”
 Since Installment Land Contracts grant an interest in the property to the buyer, the seller will have to obtain permission from their mortgage lender to enter into the agreement or live in fear of the debt acceleration clause.This blog is merely an introduction to Installment Land Contracts.
 These are but a few of the considerations to account for in deciding whether an Installment Land Contract is the right tool for your real estate sales transaction.
 Because there is so much to consider in real estate law, there are many other important details which have not been discussed in this blog.
 Every real estate transaction is different depending on the wants and needs of the buyer and seller.
 Only a trusted real estate attorney can provide the personalized guidance necessary to ensure a successful transfer of real estate ownership.
-The attorneys at Jorgensen, Brownell & Pepin have represented hundreds of real estate buyers and sellers throughout the years.
+The attorneys at Jorgensen, Brownell & Pepin have represented thousands of real estate buyers and sellers throughout the years.
 Whether you are buying or selling, call our real estate lawyers today to discuss your real estate sales transaction.
 We can help you determine if an Installment Land Contract is the right tool for you.